Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Tweak: Added option for 301 internal wp redirect
 * Tweak: Improved NGINX support
 * Tweak: Added support for when only the $_ENV[HTTPS] variable is present
-* Fix: Mixed content fixing of escaped URLS did not work properly
+* Fix: Mixed content fixing of escaped URLS

 = 2.4.3 =
 * Removed banner in admin